easytarget/esp32-cam-webserver/README.md

 Once you have the initial upload done and the board is connected to the wifi network you should see it appearing in the `network ports` list of the IDE, and you can upload wirelessly.

-If you have a status LED configured it will give a double flash when it begins attempting to connect to WiFi, and five short flashes once it has succeeded.
-It will also flash briefly when you access the camera to change settings.

 ### API